ijlyttle/colorio/README.md

 ```

 The `farver::decode_colour()` function returns a matrix with a color in
 each row, and each column named for a dimension.
-We can convert this to
+We can convert these
-LUV coordinates:
+colors to the LUV color space:

 ``` r
 farver_luv <- farver::convert_colour(farver_xyz100, from = "xyz", to = "luv")